sscovil/learn-to-code/README.md

 }
 ```

 Finally, we call the [server.listen] function with the `port` and `host` constants we defined earlier.
-Predictably, this
+If successful,
-function will emit a [listening] event on success, which will trigger the event handler we created above.
-However, if
+it will emit the [listening] event and trigger our event handler.
+However, if it throws an error, our [try...catch]
-[server.listen] throws an error, our [try...catch] statement will catch the error and handle it by logging to the
+statement will catch the error and call [console.error] to log the error details to inform us what went wrong.
-console using [console.error].

 ### Run your Node.js application